What Can I Electrify?

 Installing a rooftop solar system is a great choice for some home owners, but it’s not an option for everyone.
 Oregon launched its Community Solar Program so renters (and anyone else with an electric bill!) can get renewable electricity while also lowering their monthly costs.
-Find a provider here or contact a Community Solar partner directly.
+Find a provider here or check out these two options: Arcadia or Oregon Clean Power Co-op.
 They will help you sign up and select a solar facility located within your utility’s service area.
 Once it’s operational, the rate you pay for electricity will be about 5% lower than what your local utility charges (~25% lower for low/moderate income participants!).
 There are no up-front costs, typically no early exit fees, and you’ll still get a single electric bill.

 Low and moderate income residents can get information and sign up through Community Energy Project for green power and ever greater bill savings.

 Green power plans are also available through your local utility.
 While it will cost a few extra dollars each month, you’ll begin receiving 100% renewable electricity right away, displacing fossil fuel.
 Signing up is easy.
 Learn more here:

 Q. Who can sign up for community solar or green power plans?

 A. Anyone with an electric bill.
 This includes not just renters and homeowners, but also businesses and whoever is responsible for the ‘house circuit’ electrical bill in multi-family developments (typically the home owner association, property manager, or owner).